eulersson/taconez/README.md

 # anesowa: (A)nnoying (Ne)ighbour (So)nic (Wa)rfare

-AI IoT Raspberry Pi powered solution to detect, analyse and react against discomforting high heel sounds.
+AI IoT Raspberry Pi powered solution to detect, analyse and react against discomforting high heel sounds by projecting them back to their source.

 ## Motivation

 My neighbour upstairs decided to walk on high heels.
 I expressed my discomfort and she took it as a personal attack, rejecting all kind of mediation.
-Since I received insults I decided to use the mirror strategy to see if she realizes how unpleasant it becomes.
+Since I received insults I decided to use the mirror strategy to see if she realizes how unpleasant it becomes: to bounce back her sounds.

 ## Description